openflighthpc/concertim-ansible-playbook/concertim-ui/README.md

 This directory contains configuration for deploying Alces Concertim as a set of docker containers using a `docker-compose.yml` file.

-The instructions here will work for the `0.1.4` release, your milage may vary with other versions.
+The instructions here will work for the current `main` branch, your milage may vary with other versions.
+You probably want to use the instructions for a tagged release e.g., `0.1.4`.

 ## Image and container overview